Azzuu12/Dog-Classifier/README.md

 # Dog-Classifier
 # Description
-Main goal of this project is to classifiy dog along with its bread.
-The model can be provided with variety of images such as images of animals form any kind and bread also images of objects or any other kind of images. the model can be easily identify ig the image is contain a dog or not .
+Main goal of this project is to classify dog along with its bread.
+The model can be provided with variety of images such as images of animals form any kind and bread also images of objects or any other kind of images. the model can be easily identify if the image is contain a dog or not .

 # Getting Started